 Sam applies to trusts and foundations for grant funding.
 This has raised money to build our new cafe, among other things.
 He’s also the point of contact for people who want to raise money for Back on Track through their own efforts.
 So, if you’re thinking about running a marathon, give him a call!
 Sam also handles everything digital – he runs the website and is always messing about on Twitter working hard to raise our social media profile.

-Mohammed and Jan (Administrative Assistant – Apprentices)
+Jan (Administrative Assistant – Apprentice)

 Andrew G (Finance Volunteer)

 Pam joined the Back on Track management team in January 2016, having previously worked at Connexions and Citizens Advice.
 In her spare time she likes getting out of the city and enjoying the peace and fresh air of the Peak District.
 She also enjoys good food, so she’s pleased that we’ve recently opened our cafe.

 Achieve and Talent Match Coordinator

 Tracey works on the Achieve North West Connect project which provides training and mentoring to offenders.
 She also recently became our second Talent Coach, helping young adults overcome barriers and move on to work.